rivor/ttt-mta/README.md

 It's unfinished, but core game mechanics are there.

 # Credits
-I fully created this from scratch except the shader, do with it as you please
+I fully created this from scratch except the shader.